 “I love Nora Roberts,” the woman will elaborate.
 Okay, I have to admit here that I’d be happier if she’d said she loved Karen van der Zee, since that is my nom de plume for Harlequin, but the truth is that I’m not nearly as famous as Nora Roberts.
 As a matter of fact, I am not famous at all.

 Fortunately, I do have fans of my own

 Some of them even write me letters.
 My staunchest fan is a young woman who started emailing me from Morocco where she was a Peace Corps volunteer.
 She calls my novels ‘brain candy’.

 Brain candy!
 How cool is that!

 Now she’s in medical school in the States and she says she loves reading my romantic tales after she’s spent the day cutting up cadavers.

 I can understand this, truly.

 My mother-in-law enjoys my novels too, but admits skipping over the love scenes.
 I can understand that, too.

-I have other fans.
-We live in Ghana, West Africa, as I write this, and the Ghanaian secretaries and receptionist at my prince’s office cannot get enough of my stories.
+We live in Ghana, West Africa, as I write this story, and the Ghanaian secretaries and receptionist at my prince’s office cannot get enough of my novels.
 The books make the rounds, even traveling to the company next door, and they all complain because so and so hasn’t passed on this or that title yet and do I have any more?
 It does my soul good, really.

 Even Kofi, the hunky office driver is interested.
 “I have not seen any of your scripts for sale,” he tells me solemnly.
 I wonder if he has scoured the town for them.
 And why he uses the word ‘scripts.’